Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 • AI-powered content briefs that pull from top-ranking pages

-• Team collaboration on higher-tier plans
+• Team collaboration features on higher-tier plans

 Frase Pricing (2026)